mxschmitt/chrome-odata-viewer/README.md

 1. Download the source code as zip file [here](https://github.com/mxschmitt/chrome-odata-viewer/archive/master.zip).
 2. Unzip to get the content.
+3. Install the global needed npm packages `browserify` and `shx` via `npm install -g browserify shx` or `yarn global add browserify shx`.
-3. Install the npm packages by running `npm install` or `yarn install` in the directory.
+3. Install the local npm packages by running `npm install` or `yarn install` in the directory.
 4. Navigate to the extensions page (or visit: `chrome://extensions/` directly).
 5. Install the unpacked extension in Chrome by clicking on the `LOAD UNPACKED` button and selecting the extracted directory there.